Are Unemployment Benefits Taxed in My State?

-If you collected unemployment benefits in 2021, you may be wondering if you have to pay taxes on the money you received.
-The short answer is yes.
+If you collected unemployment benefits last year, you may be wondering if you have to pay taxes on the money you received.
+The short answer is probably.

 Unemployment benefits are treated like regular income.
 Your benefits get reported to the IRS and are subject to federal income tax.
 The amount you received during the year gets added to your overall taxable income.
 Although the benefits aren’t specifically taxed (nothing is withheld unless you opt in), it’s that total amount of income that shapes your tax bill.